okamidash/oxide.one/README.md

 ## About

-This repository is designed to document my infrastrucutre; along with standards around it.
+This repository is designed to document my infrastructure; along with standards around it.

 ## File Structure